patrickbucher/docs/weinberg/how-software-is-built.md

 the problem size.
 Due to this non-linearity, being twice as smart does _not_ allow you to solve problems twice as big:

-> Ambitious requirements can easily outstrip even the brightest developer's
+> Ambitious requirements can easily outstrip even the brightest developer’s
 > mental capacity.

-Given a program that is capable of playing the perfect game of chess: If the board's size is increased from 8x8 (64) to 10x10 (100) fields, the number of possible moves explodes, even though the board size only grows by roughly 50%.
+Given a program that is capable of playing the perfect game of chess: If the board’s size is increased from 8x8 (64) to 10x10 (100) fields, the number of possible moves explodes, even though the board size only grows by roughly 50%.

 Every pattern has its size/effort curve, showing how well it will do given